Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 • Hands-on therapy

-• Relaxation or strengthening techniques
+• Relaxation or strengthening work

 • Movement retraining

-• Education to correct daily habits
+• Education to change daily habits

-• SoftWave Therapy if appropriate
+• SoftWave Therapy when appropriate

-Common Conditions We Treat
+Conditions We Commonly Treat

 • Chronic pelvic pain

-• Pudendal Neuralgia
+• Pudendal neuralgia

 • Post-prostate surgery recovery